SeraByte25/Cybersecurity-Writeups-/Web-CTF/THM-The_Sticker_Shop.md

 <img width="477" height="182" alt="image" src="https://github.com/user-attachments/assets/30932aa5-b660-4346-ae5d-e1afdd407b1f" />

-We get a new error: "405 Method Not Allowed"
+The server responded with "405 Method Not Allowed" when attempting a POST request

-Ok, what's happen if we add the -i option?

 <img width="491" height="293" alt="image" src="https://github.com/user-attachments/assets/30d4e5ae-6648-43a1-9fcd-625b9fff75a5" />

-We get the methods allowed, OPTIONS, HEAD and GET
+By adding the -i flag in curl, the response headers revealed the allowed HTTP methods:

+- OPTIONS
+- HEAD
+- GET
+This indicates that the endpoint only supports read-based interactions.

 Then, we use the HEAD method